nazavode/zirkon/docs/source/introduction.rst

  >>> print(config['y'])
  2

-There list of available Validators can be easily extended.
+There list of available validators can be easily extended.

 .. _default values: